Bad Girls Club season 8

 The eighth season of Bad Girls Club is titled Bad Girls Club: Las Vegas and premiered on January 23, 2012 on the Oxygen channel.
-This is the third season to take place in a different location from Los Angeles, the first being season five (filmed in Miami), and the second being season seven (filmed in New Orleans).
+This is the third season to take place in a different location from Los Angeles.
 Production of the season began in late 2011, and was located in Las Vegas, Nevada.

+Residence

+The cast for the eighth season resided at the Thunderbolt Estate, located at 3730 Topaz Street.
+The 13,000-square-foot mansion sits on 2.3 acres and includes seven bedrooms and nine bathrooms with a double-height living room, a pool, a white-sand lounging area, a gym, a ballet room, a theater, an outdoor meditation area, and a tennis court.

 Cast

-The season began with seven original bad girls, of which two left voluntarily and one was removed by production.
+The season began with seven original bad girls, of whom three left voluntarily, and two were removed by production.
 Three replacement bad girls were introduced in their absences later in the season.